SiloCityLabs/blog/README.md

 3. Preview your project: `hugo server`, your site can be accessed under `localhost:1313/`.
 4. Add content

+## Github Actions
+See our build script inside workflows for github actions.

 Read more at Hugo's [documentation](https://gohugo.io/overview/introduction/).